juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 "becoming an AppImage that has icon on 22.04 using Nvidia driver"</br>
 &/or </br>
 "becoming an AppImage that has icon on 20.04 using Nouveau NV126 driver"</br>
-is using an older AppImageKit version </br>
+is using a Different AppImageKit version, sometimes older, sometimes newer. </br>
 a different package method like [Sharun](https://github.com/VHSgunzo/sharun) may Not work on NV126 </br>

 reading [wikipedia](https://en.wikipedia.org/wiki/AppImage) </br>